lape15/frontend-chalenge/README.md

 <!--- To Install dependecies: -->

-run yarn

-Command to install json_server globally:
+run yarn to install dependecies

-yarn global add json-server

-Run json server with command after global installation

-json-server --watch db.json --port 3004

 Run vite dev server with command